phothinmg/showdown-mathjax/README.md

 #### About

+- [Showdown](https://showdownjs.com/) : A Markdown to HTML bidirectional converter written in Javascript!

+- [MathJax](https://www.mathjax.org/) : A JavaScript display engine for mathematics that works in all browsers.

-Showdown extension for MathJax , support `TeX / LaTeX` and `MathML`.
+- Showdown-mathjax is showdown extension for MathJax ,  `TeX / LaTeX` and `MathML` are supported.

 ##### TeX / LaTeX

 - Supported TeX / LaTeX commands from MathJax website can see here : https://docs.mathjax.org/en/latest/input/tex/macros/index.html

 - TeX commands available in MathJax by [Dr. Carol JVF Burns](https://www.onemathematicalcat.org/carol_vita_web.htm) , can see here : https://www.onemathematicalcat.org/MathJaxDocumentation/TeXSyntax.htm